JeremyLau01/Deep-Neural-Network_Fish_Weight/README.md

 My program will predict the weight of a fish based on its the vertical length, diagonal length, cross length, height, and diagonal width.
 The dataset is small so the accuracy of the prediction varies between models.

-Thanks to Khanrad (search Khanrad on YouTube) for helping me getting started on ML in Keras.
+Thanks to Khanrad (search Khanrad on YouTube) for helping me getting started on ML in Keras!